 CFX's Investment Policy requires execution of a third-party custodial safekeeping agreement for all purchased securities and requires that securities be designated as an asset of CFX.
 One required exception to this policy is the amount of posted collateral required under the interest rate exchange agreement with Morgan Stanley, as described in Note 5.
 Under this agreement, the counterparty is holding as collateral securities valued at an amount in excess of the termination value above \$15,000,000.
-As of June 30, 2015, no collateral posting was requested by Morgan Stanley.
-As of June 30, 2014, the amount on deposit with Morgan Stanley was \$8,169,000.
+As of June 30, 2016 and 2015, no collateral posting was requested by Morgan Stanley.

-As of June 30, 2015 and 2014, other than the investments in the Florida PRIME Pool and Fund B, the certificates of deposit, and the collateral described above, all of CFX's securities are held in a bank's trust/custodial department in CFX's name.
+As of June 30, 2016 and 2015, all of CFX's securities were held in a bank's trust/custodial department in CFX's name.